wp-plugins/googlegraph/readme.txt

 5. Bubble Chart

 == Changelog ==
+= 0.4.1 =
+* Fixing compatibiliti issue with the Wordpress 4.0.1 security patch
+* Prevented texturization of the shortcode content
 = 0.4.0.1 =
 * Fixing the issue with older versions of PHP (prior PHP 5.4) = 0.4 =